 National parks are some of the most spectacular places you can visit in the U.S.—but we’ll be the first to admit that they get an unfair amount of glory compared to their state counterparts.
 Though typically smaller than national parks, many state parks still offer stunning scenery, local history, and trails for outdoor recreation.
-And since they’re state run, these areas are not affected by the partial government shutdown.

 Choose a national park to find a nearby state park:

-Arches | Canyonlands | Badlands | Wind Cave | Great Smoky Mountains | Yosemite | Joshua Tree | Everglades |Hawaii Volcanoes | Bryce Canyon | Zion | Grand Canyon | Rocky Mountain | Yellowstone | Grand Teton
+Arches | Canyonlands | Badlands | Wind Cave | Great Smoky Mountains | Yosemite | Joshua Tree | Everglades | Hawaii Volcanoes | Bryce Canyon | Zion | Grand Canyon | Rocky Mountain | Yellowstone | Grand Teton

 Instead of Arches National Park and Canyonlands National Park: